GrimNick/Practical-Scala-byNewton-fork/README.md

 For this access [BasicScalaBeforeLearn](https://github.com/GrimNick/Practical-Scala-byNewton/tree/main/src/main/scala/com/semantro/BasicScalaBeforeLearn).
 After completing this conceptualization, training will be become more fun to challenge with your understanding and to access [Training](https://github.com/GrimNick/Practical-Scala-byNewton/tree/main/src/main/scala/com/semantro/learn)

 ## 0. Basics of Scala Before Learning Training
-   Will be easier if you have knowledge of Java, OOP, python, functional programming.
-Scala v2 concepts like variables, expressionBlocks, recursion, super function, collections,etc. should be understood before accepting this challenge.
+   Contains very basic and easy to understand scala solutions.
+To understand this, it will be easier if you have knowledge of Java, OOP, python, functional programming.
+Scala v2 concepts like variables, expressionBlocks, recursion, super function, collections,etc. will be explained.
+If you are well aware of such concept, skip this and move on to [1.
+Course Materials].
 To develop such concept of this programming language, the following solutions are provided: -
    - Practical - 1 : hello (Simple printing of hello world)
    - Practical - 2 : myname
    - Practical - 3 : variables